Icinga: Architecture

-Icinga Core is written in C and has a modular architecture with standalone core, user interface and database on which users can integrate various add-ons and plug-ins.
+Icinga Core is written in C and has a modular architecture with a standalone core, user interface, and database on which users can integrate various add-ons and plug-ins.

-The latter communicates via Icinga's Doctrine abstraction layer, REST and plug-in APIs – that mediate between the external data and internal structures.
+The latter communicates via Icinga's Doctrine abstraction layer, REST and plug-in APIs that mediate between the external data and internal structures.
 This bundling of components allows users to distribute Icinga's system for redundant monitoring.
-It also offers users freedom to customize Icinga to suit their needs.
+It also offers users the freedom to customize Icinga to suit their needs.

 Icinga Core

 The Icinga Core manages monitoring tasks, receiving check results from various plug-ins.
-It then communicates these results to the IDODB (Icinga Data Out Database) through the IDOMOD (Icinga Data Out Module) interface and IDO2DB (Icinga Data Out to Database) service daemon over SSL encrypted TCP sockets.
-Though both come packaged (also known as IDOUtils) with the Core; they are single standing components, which can be separated to distribute the data and processes across multiple servers for distributed systems monitoring.
+It then communicates these results to the IDODB (Icinga Data Out Database) through the IDOMOD (Icinga Data Out Module) interface and the IDO2DB (Icinga Data Out to Database) service daemon over SSL-encrypted TCP sockets.
+Though both come packaged (also known as IDOUtils) with the core, they are single-standing components that can be separated to distribute the data and processes across multiple servers for distributed system monitoring.